Sustainability-related disclosures

 2. Companies with a net positive impact on people and/or the planet: we seek to invest in companies whose revenue-generating products or services contribute to one or more SDGs.

-All portfolio companies undergo impact due diligence to uncover operational sustainability risks, including Principal Adverse Impacts, good governance, and compliance with the EU Taxonomy’s minimum safeguards.
-We monitor portfolio companies’ good governance practices regularly through Board participation and dialogues with the companies’ management.
+All potential investee companies undergo impact due diligence to uncover operational sustainability risks, including good governance.
+The Investment Manager monitors portfolio companies’ good governance practices regularly through Board participation and dialogues with the companies’ management.
 This includes assessing the companies’ management structures, employee relations, remuneration policies, and tax compliance.
+If risks related to good governance are identified, the Investment Agreement may include concrete improvements to be implemented.
+Such improvements are followed up through active engagement with companies.

 Proportion of investments